Election splits Congress, GOP bolstered as Democrats falter | WTOP

 “I know folks are anxious,” Democratic Sen. Chris Murphy told followers on a live Twitter video.
 “We need to count the votes.”

-“You wasted a lot of money,” said White House ally Sen. Lindsey Graham in Columbia, South Carolina, after defeating Jamie Harrison, despite the Democrat’s stunning $100 million haul for his upstart campaign.
+“You wasted a lot of money,” said White House ally Sen. Lindsey Graham in Columbia, South Carolina, after defeating Jaime Harrison, despite the Democrat’s stunning $100 million haul for his upstart campaign.

 Still, Republican strategist Steven Law, president of the Senate Leadership Fund, which supports GOP senators, said future candidates are going to have to step up their own fundraising.